A bypass to divert traffic around the outskirts of Stubbington

 - Scheme Overview

 To help minimise traffic disruption, off peak lane closures, temporary traffic signals and 30mph speed limits are being utilised to control traffic and maintain safety for the public and the workforce.
 Off peak traffic signals will normally be operational between 9:30am and 3:30pm.
+On Gosport Road to allow for the morning school travel the temporary traffic signals are operating from 9am.
+Where activity cannot be completed in a day it will be necessary to utilise temporary 24 hour traffic signals, such as for public utility (water, gas, etc.) service diversions to maintain supplies, which will where possible be notified in advance.
 Please be aware and allow extra time when planning your journey.

-- B3334 Titchfield Road – off peak daytime temporary traffic signals including 3-way temporary signals at the junction with Bridge Street;
+- B3334 Titchfield Road – off peak daytime temporary traffic including item below;

 - B3334 Gosport Road – off peak daytime temporary traffic signals;

-- Peak Lane – off peak daytime temporary traffic signals.
+- Peak Lane – 24 hour/7 days a week temporary traffic signals reverting to off peak daytime temporary traffic signals from late July.

 Local public rights of way are open but local measures will be deployed to maintain safety.